 My guilty pleasures include but are not limited to: Hollyoaks.
 Custard creams.
 Harvey’s Bristol Cream #80ontheinside.
 Prawn cocktail crisp sandwiches.
 Mini gingerbread men dunked in a latte.

 Photography.
 I can't not do it.
 It's how I see the world.
 Everything around me inspires me to keep doing it.

 Now it's your turn

-I invite you to explore what working with me as your wedding photographer would look like.
+Come and explore what working with me as your wedding photographer would be like.
 I’ll bring the tea.
 You bring the love.